digital-asset/dablchat/README.md

 make clean && make package
 ```

-This will create a versioned `dablchat-model-x.x.x.dar` file containing the compiled DAML model, a `dablchat-operator-bot-x.x.x.tar.gz` and `dablchat-user-bot-x.x.x.tar.gz` tarballs containing the python automation, and a `dablchat-ui-x.x.x.zip` archive containing the UI static assets.
-These files will live under the `target/` directory along with a zip archive in the form of a dabl integtation (`dabl-chat.dit`), containing all of them.
+This will create a versioned `daml-chat-model-x.x.x.dar` file containing the compiled Daml model, a `daml-chat-operator-bot-x.x.x.tar.gz` and `daml-chat-user-bot-x.x.x.tar.gz` tarballs containing the python automation, and a `daml-chat-ui-x.x.x.zip` archive containing the UI static assets.
+These files will live under the `target/` directory along with a zip archive in the form of a dabl integtation (`daml-chat-x.x.x.dit`), containing all of them.

 ### 5. Upload and deploy to Daml Hub